Policy Breakdown

 Severity: CRITICAL · Official source

-The "without prior warning" language is the red flag.
-Amazon isn't saying they'll warn you first.
-They're saying your listing or account can be actioned the moment they detect a violation.
+The discretionary teeth are the red flag.
+Amazon can restrict a non-compliant tool's access at its discretion, with little notice — your listing or account can be actioned the moment they detect a violation.

 What to do now